 Complaints must be in writing to the Registrar.
-You will find the Conduct Complaint form in the downloads box on the right of this page.
+You will find the Concerns about a Nurse Form at the top-right of this page.

 - reviewing a nurse's competence or health

-- including conditions in a nurse's cope of practice
+- including conditions in a nurse's scope of practice

 - sending a letter of counsel (education letter) to the nurse.